evanliomain/css-battle-toolbox/README.md

 Features :

-- Minify your code
+- 🗜️ Minify your code
-- Prettify your code (with prettier)
+- 🎨 Prettify your code (with prettier)
-- Display a grid on your code output
+- 📐 Display a grid on your code output
-- Display the target on your code output
+- 👻 Display the target on your code output
-- Display your html tags outline/background on your code output
+- ⛓️ Display your html tags outline/background on your code output
+- 🏆 Display the top 10 leaderboard and your rank
-- A tool to find shorter css unit (integration of https://u9kels.csb.app/)
+- 🤏 A tool to find shorter css unit (integration of https://u9kels.csb.app/)
-- A tool to find shorter css color in hexa (integration of https://48dvyq.csb.app/)
+- 🤏🏾 A tool to find shorter css color in hexa (integration of https://48dvyq.csb.app/)
-- A tool to increase/decrease numbers in editor with keyboard shortcut, even with a multi-selection
+- ± A tool to increase/decrease numbers in editor with keyboard shortcut, even with a multi-selection
-- A tool to see DOM node just inside your code output
+- 📋 A tool to see DOM structure just below your code output
-- Print, on the fly, the number of characters your code should be once minified
+- 🔢 Print, on the fly, the number of characters your code should be once minified
-- Replace default skeleton by a shorter and more helpfull one.
+- 🦴 Replace default skeleton by a shorter and more helpfull one.
-- You can hide any almost any part of the interface, including tools bring with this extension.
+- 🙈 You can hide any almost any part of the interface, including tools bring with this extension.
-- You can invert color of the difference tool
+- ☯ You can invert color of the difference tool
-- You can configure your default code template for new battle and daily target
+- 🎛️ You can configure your default code template for new battle and daily target

 Minification and prettification work well with code style like :